HuCaoFighting/SDPT/README.md

 ## [TITS2024] SDPT: Semantic-Aware Dimension-Pooling Transformer for Image Segmentation

 This is the official repository for SDPT.
+Our trained model is stored on the Huawei cloud.
+We do not have the right to send any files out from the internal system, so we can't share our trained model weights.

 Related links:
 [[Official PDF Download]](https://ieeexplore.ieee.org/document/10584449)